 Track a Lilac Citizen Science Project

-Track a Lilac is a USA National Phenology Network citizen science project that is part of PBS Nature's American Spring LIVE series, premiering on April 29, 2019.
+Track a Lilac is a USA National Phenology Network citizen science project that is part of PBS Nature's American Spring LIVE series, airing on April 29, 30 and May 1, 2019.
 American Spring LIVE is a real-time, live-action broadcast, transmedia, and outreach project for family audiences that focuses on seasonality and phenology and casts Spring as a powerful engine of change in the natural world.
 The creators seek to inspire scientific discovery and a new appreciation of the natural world among viewers.

 Lilacs are broadly distributed across the nation, are quite common in backyards, and are easy to recognize.
 With a simple datasheet, members of the public take part in a citizen science effort to track the phenological activity of lilacs all across the country.

 These observations are part of an effort over 60 years in the making!
 Phenology observers have been tracking lilacs since the 1950s as part of a research project to understand how plants respond to environmental change.
 These observations have enabled the creation of the USA-NPN's Spring Index models, which predict leafing and flowering in lilacs.
 These models, and associated maps, can be used to predict activity of early season plants at locations across the country and see how the timing of spring activity in a particular year compares to a long-term average.

 Track a Lilac invites viewers to find a nearby lilac and report whether they see leaves or flowers on their plant.
 The data contribute to a national database that will be used by researchers to better understand the timing of lilac leafing and blooming across the country.

 Participants use the Track a Lilac data entry page to log their observations.
 The landing page consists of three simple steps: show us where you are, tell us what you see on your lilac, and report your observation.